 While you may be tempted to skip this step, blanching green beans is essential to this dish!
 It helps to keep the green beans fresh and vibrant, while also letting the beans get tender.
-Blanching is not a hard process at all, it simply means to boil something lightly and then to shock in cold water to stop the cooking process.
+Blanching is not a hard process at all, it simply means boiling something lightly and then shocking it in cold water to stop the cooking process.

 - Bring a large pot of water to a rapid boil.